2021 World Series: Radio

-Series overview and aftermath
+Aftermath

+Braves with President Joe Biden in 2022.

 Braves

-The much maligned Braves bullpen turned out to be the team's biggest strength during their World Series run.
-The bullpen was dominant throughout the postseason with the late-inning combination of Will Smith, Tyler Matzek, Luke Jackson, and A.J.
-Minter leading the way.
-Closer Will Smith struggled at times during the regular season having posted a 3.44 ERA, particularly with a 5.40 ERA during the dog days of a close NL East division race in August.
-Those struggles however disappeared for Smith in the postseason, as the veteran reliever worked 11 consecutive scoreless innings in October allowing only five hits, three walks, and eight strikeouts with six saves.
-As it turned out, 2021 would be the last full season the bullpen was together as Smith was traded to Houston at the 2022 trade deadline, Jackson suffered an elbow injury in April 2022, and Matzek had a similar injury before the start of the 2022 postseason in October.
-Smith would later have his place in World Series history when he became the first player ever to win three consecutive World Series on three separate teams (the Braves in 2021, the Houston Astros in 2022, and the Texas Rangers in 2023).
-The media came up with the nickname The Night Shift for the bullpen, but Luke Jackson later stated he was the one that came up with the name.
+The Braves win ended what many locals had considered the Georgia sports curse, which was highlighted by the Atlanta Falcons infamously losing Super Bowl LI to the New England Patriots after holding a 28-3 lead in 2017.
+Sportswriter David Waldstein of The New York Times said "no other sports city needed a triumph more than Atlanta" after they won the World Series.
+In January 2022, the Georgia Bulldogs ended their 41-year NCAA football title drought and repeated as champions a year later.

 The Braves celebrated their championship with a parade on November 5, with a nods to Henry "Hank" Aaron, the franchise legend who died in January at the age of 86.
 On their parade route, the Braves stopped through Georgia State University's Center Parc Stadium complex including the landing spot of Aaron's 715th home run where Atlanta-Fulton County Stadium used to stand.
-Once the parade reached Cumberland and Truist Park, the crowd was addressed by Henry's widow, Billye Aaron, in a fitting tribute to the slugger.
-The Braves honored Hank Aaron during the 2021 season by including his jersey number 44 on the back of the team caps, along with the jersey number 35 in honor of Phil Niekro, who died one month earlier in December 2020.
-They also painted 44 in the midfield at Truist Park.
-Aaron was also honored in the design of the team's World Series championship ring, which includes 755 total diamonds to commemorate Aaron's career home runs, and 44 emerald-cut diamonds to represent Aaron's jersey number with the Braves.
+Once the parade reached Cumberland and Truist Park, the crowd was addressed by Henry's widow, Billye Aaron, in tribute to the slugger.
+The Braves honored Hank Aaron during the 2021 season by including his jersey number 44 on the back of the team caps, along with the jersey number 35 in honor of Phil Niekro, who died one month earlier in December 2020; the Braves also had 44 design cut into their grass in center field all season.
+In addition, Aaron was honored in the design of the team's World Series championship ring, which included 755 total diamonds to commemorate Aaron's career home runs, and 44 emerald-cut diamonds to represent Aaron's jersey number with the Braves.
+When the Braves opened their 2022 season, they unveiled their World Series banner prior to the singing of "Lift Every Voice and Sing" in tribute to the victims of the coronavirus pandemic.